awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Replication.Logical.md

 For Aurora PostgreSQL DB clusters, the WAL records are saved on Aurora storage\.
 The Aurora PostgreSQL DB cluster that's acting as the publisher in a logical replication scenario reads the WAL data from Aurora storage, decodes it, and sends it to the subscriber so that the changes can be applied to the table on that instance\.
 The publisher uses a *logical decoder* to decode the data for use by subscribers\.
 By default, Aurora PostgreSQL DB clusters use the native PostgreSQL `pgoutput` plugin when sending data\.
 Other logical decoders are available\.
 For example, Aurora PostgreSQL also supports the `[wal2json](https://github.com/eulerto/wal2json)` plugin that converts WAL data to JSON\.

+As of Aurora PostgreSQL version 14\.5, 13\.8, 12\.12, and 11\.17, Aurora PostgreSQL augments the PostgreSQL logical replication process with a *write\-through cache* to improve performance\.
+The WAL transaction logs are cached locally, in a buffer, to reduce the amount of disk I/O, that is, reading from Aurora storage during logical decoding\.
+The write\-through cache is used by default whenever you use logical replication for your Aurora PostgreSQL DB cluster\.
+Aurora provides several functions that you can use to manage the cache\.
+For more information, see [Managing the Aurora PostgreSQL logical replication write\-through cache](#AuroraPostgreSQL.Replication.Logical-write-through-cache)\.

 Logical replication is supported by all currently available Aurora PostgreSQL versions\.
 For more information, [Amazon Aurora PostgreSQL updates](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraPostgreSQLReleaseNotes/AuroraPostgreSQL.Updates.html) in the *Release Notes for Aurora PostgreSQL*\.

 **Note**